TeradarGold/mineflayer-web-bot/README.md

 Connect Message currently does not work, you will need to individually send messages.
 Sending a chat message under the "All" bot function does not work, you will need to send messages individually.
+Support for version 1.19.4 does not work yet

 Message me on discord if you need any help TraderGold#1803